Ishan-Saini/devops-notes/Cloud Native/Architecture Considerations/Introduction.md

 - Functional requirements as a factor for choosing an architecture.
 - Available resources as another factor for choosing an architecture.
 - Monoliths & Microservices approch
-- Trade-offs assciated with these approaches.
+- Trade-offs associated with these approaches.